ryuujo1573/ryuujo1573/README.md

 ### Hi there 👋
+I'm following the template to fill this up.
+XD
+I'm currently learning flutter & computer basics.

+Junior in univ. and normally strange. (?) ~~普通に変なやつ~~ Bachelor in Japanese language & culture.

+Capable of conversations with Chinese🇨🇳， English🇬🇧 & Japanese🇯🇵, currently learning JP & le français.

+Dash to the future!

 <!--
 **ryuujo1573/ryuujo1573** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.